eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 associated with that PID or attestation.
 Before deleting the PID or attestation and the cryptographic keys, the WSCA included in the Wallet Unit will authenticate the User.

+If it supports the Digital Credentials API, see [Section 4.4.3](#443-remote-presentation-flows), the Wallet Unit also discloses the fact that it no longer contains the PID or attestation to the Digital Credentials API framework.

 For high-level requirements on this topic, see [Topic 51](./annexes/annex-2/annex-2-high-level-requirements.md#a2351-topic-51---pid-or-attestation-deletion).